queen-raae/gatsby-plugin-let-it-snow/README.md

 ### Colors

-You can pass an array of colors to use via the plugin options
+You can pass an array of colors to use via the plugin options.

 ```
   {